 Traffic Display

-The ISS should provide traffic surveillance information to the display and other aircraft systems over ARINC 664 or over ARINC 429 interface.
+The ISS should provide traffic surveillance information to the display and other aircraft systems over ARINC 664.
 The purpose of the traffic advisory display is to assist the flight crew in visually locating an intruder.
-In both cases the information should be according to Display Traffic Information File (DTIF) as defined in ARINC 735B to support Cockpit Display of Traffic Information (CDTI) functions associated with the ADS-B. For the ARINC 664 bus, the DTIF file should be formatted according to the ARINC 661, CDS interface.
+The information should be according to Display Traffic Information File (DTIF) as defined in ARINC 735C to support Cockpit Display of Traffic Information (CDTI) functions associated with the ADS-B. For the ARINC 664 bus, the DTIF file should be formatted according to the ARINC 661, CDS interface.

-Weather and Terrain Display
+Terrain Display (revise)

-The terrain surveillance and alerting information for the TAWS function and the weather radar data and predictive windshear alerting information as well as system mode/status should be .
+The terrain surveillance and alerting information for the TAWS function and system mode/status should be integrated in the display system.
 Refer to Section 3.7.1.1 for aircraft display interface definitions.

 The 2G ISS should generate four display images.
 These images are as follows: